 The Rangers earned the right to play the seventh-seeded Washington Capitals, a seven-game upset winner over the No. 2 Boston Bruins, the defending Stanley Cup champions.
 Game 1 is Saturday in New York.

-It wasn't easy, and after a home loss in Game 5, it almost wasn't likely.
-But the Eastern Conference's top-seeded team gutted out a big road win and then made it count Thursday night when the Rangers held off the Senators 2-1 in Game 7 to advance to the second round.
+It wasn't easy for New York, and after a home loss in Game 5, it almost wasn't likely.
+But the Eastern Conference's top-seeded team gutted out a big road win and then made it count in Game 7.

 "You don't want to relax too much" said forward Derek Stepan, who had three points in the Rangers' Game 6 win and then helped set up the opening goal in the clincher.
 "We have a big round ahead of us and we have to make sure we stay focused and keep that emotion high."

-Defensemen Marc Staal and Dan Girardi scored 4:18 apart in the second period, Henrik Lundqvist made 26 saves and the Rangers eliminated the eighth-seeded Senators — completing a rally from a 3-2 hole after losing Game 5.
+Staal and Girardi scored 4:18 apart in the second period, Lundqvist made 26 saves and the Rangers completed a rally from a 3-2 series hole.

 "We were talking about it in Ottawa that if we could bring it back here, the fans would be behind us," Girardi said.
 "The way we play all year got us ready for games like this.
 We came with a great effort (in Ottawa) and another one tonight."

-Staal broke the scoreless deadlock, and Girardi gave the Rangers a 2-0 lead with his first career NHL playoff goal.
-Lundqvist allowed Daniel Alfredsson's power-play goal in the second but stood tall the rest of the way to send the Rangers into a second-round matchup with the seventh-seeded Washington Capitals.
+Staal broke the scoreless deadlock, and Girardi gave the Rangers a 2-0 lead with his first NHL playoff goal.
+Lundqvist allowed Daniel Alfredsson's power-play goal in the second but stood tall the rest of the way to send the Rangers to the second round.